mapsforge/mapsforge/docs/MapCreation.md

 First of all we need a good set of either land or sea areas.
 OSM data does not natively have this as coastlines, as opposed to all other data for areas, are just lines.
 The main OSM renderers all employ some sort of intermediate processing to get the sea and land areas right.

-We're using the dataset that Jochen Topf has provided on his [OpenStreetMap Data](http://openstreetmapdata.com/) site, specifically the set: http://data.openstreetmapdata.com/land-polygons-split-4326.zip (the non split version could also work).
+We're using the dataset that Jochen Topf has provided on the [OpenStreetMap Data](https://osmdata.openstreetmap.de/) site, specifically the set: https://osmdata.openstreetmap.de/download/land-polygons-split-4326.zip (the non split version could also work).

 We cut the data down a bit, using [ogr2ogr](http://www.gdal.org/ogr2ogr.html) with the bounds for the desired map: